frontend-fun/react-hooks-typescript-tome/docs/5-complex/index.md

 # List of Object States

-## Editing an Object in an Array at an Index
+## Editing an Object in an Array with a Given Value

 ```typescript
 interface Movie {